safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 * *Tries to Address Social Stigma.*

-* *Full Decentralisation.* SafetyScore is fully decentralised.
-There are no centralised servers.
+* *Full Decentralization.* SafetyScore is fully decentralized.
+There are no centralized servers.
 Anyone can run a Node.
 Strong User Incentive.

 ## Design Principles

 The design of SafetyScore has been guided by four key principles.

-### Privacy Maximisation
+### Privacy Maximization

 In times of crisis, some might feel that privacy should take a back seat.
 We believe otherwise.
 This is not an ideological position, but rather a pragmatic